Quantcast

 Instructions

-1. Cream the butter.
-Add the sugar, egg yolks, and vanilla and beat well.
-Stir in the flour.
+1. In a large bowl, cream the butter.
+Add sugar, egg yolks, and vanilla and beat well.
+Stir in flour.
 Form the dough into four balls.
 Chill thoroughly.

-3. Working with one dough ball at a time, put the dough in a cookie press and press out various designs and shapes onto ungreased baking sheets.
+3. Working with one dough ball at a time, put the dough into the cookie press and press out various designs and shapes onto baking sheets.

-4. Bake for 10 minutes or until golden brown.
-Remove the cookies and place them on wire racks to allow them to cool completely.
+4. Bake for 10 minutes, or until golden brown.
+Remove the cookies and place them on wire racks to cool completely.

 About The Author